hebeidpa/GC-MLM-RSA/README.md

 - The two modules can be run independently
 - Feature fusion and prediction require matched patient identifiers
 - Pretrained models and example datasets are not publicly released due to data privacy constraints
+## Acknowledgements
+ - We would like to express our sincere gratitude to all contributors and collaborators who supported this project.
+Special thanks to our research  - team members for their invaluable discussions and technical insights, which greatly enhanced the development and implementation of this work.

+ - We also acknowledge the open-source community and developers of libraries such as PyTorch, OpenSlide, and scikit-learn, whose efforts made it possible to build and refine our models efficiently.
+Finally, we are grateful to the institutions and organizations that provided the datasets and computational resources necessary for completing this project.